on-chain-unlock/ocu-sdk-test/README.md

 The room PIN or secondary factor distribution is entirely the integrator's responsibility — the Core has no knowledge of it.

 > **Note on wallet security and additional layers:** CoreSDK can be used as a standalone access control layer and provides strong cryptographic guarantees by design.
+>
+> OCU KeyStore (the wallet) employs Argon2id key derivation and libsodium encryption to protect private keys.
+Extracting them from a correctly configured smartphone is non-trivial under normal conditions.
+However, if the smartphone running the wallet is compromised by malicious software, the following risks apply regardless of the wallet's own protections:
+>
+> - **During signing** — malware with sufficient privileges could intercept the private key in memory at the moment of use
+> - **During seed phrase backup** — the mnemonic is necessarily available in memory when displayed; malware with sufficient privileges could access it at this moment
+>
+> A compromised smartphone may therefore expose the private key itself — enabling an attacker to sign from any device silently and indefinitely.
+Smartphone hygiene is a critical component of the overall security posture, not an optional consideration.
+>
-The wallet employs Argon2id key derivation and libsodium encryption, making private key extraction non-trivial under normal conditions.
-However, a device compromised by malicious software may expose the private key during signing or backup operations — enabling an attacker to sign from any device silently and indefinitely.
-Device hygiene is therefore a critical component of the overall security posture.
-For installations where this risk must be mitigated architecturally, the use of an additional pre-Core factor is recommended: a PIN or physical interaction required directly on the OCU hardware — never transiting the smartphone — ensures that wallet compromise alone is not sufficient to gain access.
-Since this factor exists only on the physical device, it cannot be extracted remotely.
-CoreSDK does not prevent integrators from adding such layers before `Core_Start()` is called; the cryptographic guarantees of the Core remain the final gate regardless of what precedes them.
+> For installations where this risk must be mitigated architecturally, two complementary approaches are recommended.
+The first is the use of an additional pre-Core factor: a PIN or physical interaction required directly on the device running CoreSDK — never transiting the smartphone — ensures that wallet compromise alone is not sufficient to gain access.
+Since this factor exists only on the CoreSDK device, it cannot be extracted remotely.
+The second is dedicating a clean smartphone used almost exclusively for OCU authentication, minimising the attack surface exposed to third-party applications and reducing the risk of silent compromise.
+>
+> CoreSDK does not prevent integrators from adding such layers before `Core_Start()` is called; the cryptographic guarantees of the Core remain the final gate regardless of what precedes them.

 ---